shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 ### 5.1 Add adapter function to return Cloudant credentials

-* Update `MobileFirstAdapter/peopleAdapter/src/main/adapter-resources/adapter.xml` as below:
+* Update `MobileFirstAdapter/peopleAdapter/src/main/adapter-resources/adapter.xml` as below.
+Change `defaultValue` of `DB_username`, `DB_password` and `DB_url` to point to your Cloudant service.
+[Step 3.3.2](#332-point-the-created-adapter-to-your-cloudant-service-instance) gives instructions for getting the domain, username and password of your Cloudant service instance.

 <pre><code>
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;